atis/raid-pokemon-bot/README.md

 ## Sharing raids

-You can share raid polls wth any chat in Telegram via a share button.
+You can share raid polls with any chat in Telegram via a share button.

 Sharing raid polls can be restricted, so only moderators or users or both can be allowed to share a raid poll.